Introduction: Intro to IR Circuits

-IR LED: The infrared LED emits IR radiation, we cannot see the radiation because it contains lower frequency than visible light, humans can only detect infrared as heat (so the IR LED can get a bit hot, that's normal), and the radiation is not harmful because it's just heat.
+IR LED: The infrared LED emits IR radiation, we cannot see the radiation because it is a lower frequency than visible light, however, humans can detect infrared as heat (so the IR LED can get a bit hot, that's normal), the radiation is also not harmful.

-Photodiode: The photodiode is like an LED but it does not give out light, instead, it is a light sensor (like an LDR but not quite).
-The photodiode can come in many forms: it usually looks like a black LED but it can also be transparent (in which don't get it mixed up with other LEDs).
-The photodiode is connected differently from normal LEDs, instead of Vcc to the anode of the LED, it's Vcc to the cathode of the photodiode (like how you connect batteries).
+Photodiode: The photodiode is like an LED but it does not give out light, instead, it is an infrared light sensor (like an LDR but not quite).
+The photodiode can come in many forms: it usually looks like a black LED but it can also be transparent (in which case don't get it mixed up with other LEDs).
+The photodiode is connected differently from normal LEDs, instead, Vcc is connected to the cathode rather than the anode of the photodiode.

 When purchasing IR LEDs and photodiodes, try to buy them in pairs because sometimes the IR LED does not work with the photodiode.

 The first IR circuit will just show how the pair (IR LED & Photodiode) works.
 By using a transistor, we can turn dirty analogue from the photodiode into clean analogue which the output LED likes better.
 The circuit is very simple, all it needs is: